ucsc/events-calendar/docs/become-group-admin.md

 ---
 layout: default
 title: Become a Group Administrator
-order: 1
+order: 2
 ---

-If you are the administrator of an official UC Santa Cruz group, you may obtain elevated privileges for administering your group's page on the [Events Calendar](https://calendar.ucsc.edu/).
+If you have already [created a calendar account](create-calendar-account.md) and you are the administrator of an official UC Santa Cruz group, you may obtain elevated privileges for administering your group's page(s) on the [Events Calendar](https://calendar.ucsc.edu/).

 These privileges include: